envisioning/vocab/src/content/hitl-human-in-the-loop.md

 - 0.64
 - 0.615
 - 0.59
-slug: hitl
+slug: hitl-human-in-the-loop
 summary: Integration of human judgment into AI systems to improve or guide the decision-making process.
 title: HITL (Human-in-the-Loop)
 ---